Environmental sustainability in Cardinia Shire

 - Traditionally, environmental policy at local government level is developed in isolation from other local government policies, plans and strategies.
 We are taking a more global view by recognising that our unique natural environment influences our communities in many ways, building a sense of place and belonging, contributing to our economic development, and affecting our health and wellbeing.

 - Similarly, we recognise that our actions, and those of the community, have an influence on our environment.
 We want to make that influence as positive as possible.
-For this reason, the Sustainable Environment Policy 2018–28 has been developed to demonstrate our commitment to protecting and enhancing our natural environment so that we may continue to enjoy this wonderful place to live and work, and that those who come after us have the same opportunities.
+For this reason, our environmental policies have been developed to demonstrate our commitment to protecting and enhancing our natural environment so that we may continue to enjoy this wonderful place to live and work, and that those who come after us have the same opportunities.

 Sustainable Environment Policy